-Next up are mission, vision, and purpose.
-When everyone knows the vision and the objectives of the company, they feel included and part of something bigger, working together to make sure the business is successful.
+Next up are mission, objectives, and purpose.
+When everyone knows the vision and mission of the company, they feel included and part of something bigger, working together to make sure the business is successful.

 Once the company is grounded in well-defined and clearly-communicated mission, vision, values, and purpose, they’ve got a solid foundation for a people-first culture.

 “You don’t build a business.
 You build people, and people build the business.” – Zig Ziglar

 But there’s one more critical component to this culture: company leadership.
 There are three aspects with regards to leadership that I believe are important to a people-first culture.

 - Executive alignment